 - Graduates of the program are prepared to continue in the college's PV Installation or Wind Technician certificate programs.

 - The degree fulfills the related instruction component of the state certified apprenticeship program for construction and plant maintenance electricians.

 Program can be completed by attending entirely in the evening.

-Graduates often have choices of employment in multiple fields, including the construction industry, manufacturing, utility industry, communications, semiconductor manufacturing and industrial controls.
+Graduates of this program often have choices of employment in multiple fields, including construction, manufacturing, the utility industry, communications, semiconductor manufacturing and industrial controls.

 Program graduates have found work as a: Residential Electrician, Commercial or Industrial Electrician, Electrical Contractor, Estimator, Security and Alarm Installer; Electrical Control Assembler; Power Company Lineman; Telephone Company Installer; Renewable Energy (Wind/Photovoltaic) Installer.